 Finally, the stalk itself of the hemp plant is what can be used to produce environmentally friendly biofuel, ethanol, paper products, filters and cardboard.

-Once harvest is over, all of the leftovers from the hemp crop break down right into the ground, providing essential nutrition to other plants.
-Plus, hemp requires very little water for growth and absolutely no harmful pesticide chemicals, proving to be intensely environmentally friendly and sustainable for our planet.
+Once harvest is over, in fact, all of the leftovers from the hemp crop break down right into the ground, providing essential nutrition for future generations of plants.
+Furthermore, hemp requires very little water for growth and absolutely no harmful pesticides or chemicals, proving to be intensely environmentally friendly and sustainable for our planet.

 1. Raw Shelled Hemp Seeds

 These hemp seeds are in their completely natural form, allowing you to experiment with them as much as desired.
 Add these tiny snacks into your favorite recipes and dishes, your smoothies in the morning, or even mix them up with pudding for a healthy dessert.
-The ones available on Amazon qualify for Prime FREE 2-Day shipping and are extremely affordable:
+The ones available on Amazon qualify for Prime FREE 2-day shipping, and are extremely affordable.

-2. All-Natural Dairy Replacement Hemp Milk:
+2. All-Natural Dairy Replacement Hemp Milk

-3. Organic Cold-Pressed Hemp Oil:
+3. Organic Cold-Pressed Hemp Oil

 Hemp oil, although having a stronger flavor than hemp seeds, is a healthy addition to any meal.
 Simply drop a tablespoon of this oil into any dish once a day, and quickly receive the healing benefits of this nutrient-rich crop.
-This oil is affordable and arrives to your doorstep quickly with Amazon Prime FREE 2-Day shipping:
+This oil is affordable and arrives to your doorstep quickly with Amazon Prime FREE 2-Day shipping.

-4. Organic High-Fiber Hemp Protein:
+4. Organic High-Fiber Hemp Protein

 With 23 grams of protein and 12 grams of fiber per serving, this protein powder makes a wonderful addition to any smoothie.
 Keep good health or even lose weight with this filling, yet low in calories protein powder, that will provide you will your daily nutritional needs.
-On Amazon, it’s easy to purchase a 3 pound bag for cheap, and get it shipped quickly:
+On Amazon, it’s easy to purchase a 3 pound bag for cheap, and get it shipped quickly.

-Interested in more Hemp Products, Check out our complete : 4 Best Selling Hemp Seeds on Amazon | Review
+Interested in more Hemp Products?
+Check out our complete : 4 Best Selling Hemp Seeds on Amazon | Review